Doubly-Robust LLM-as-a-Judge: Externally Valid Estimation with Imperfect Personas: Preliminaries

 \textbf{Probabilistic Framework.} As illustrated in Fig. \ref{fig:problem_overview}, we model system quality estimation under evaluation sampling bias via a tuple of random variables $Z = (X, V, C, Y, \hat{Y})$.
 Here, $X$ denotes \textit{rater characteristics} (e.g., age, gender, geographic locale) and $V$ denotes the \textit{content to be rated}, such as the GenAI system input and output.
 In experiments, we characterize the content $V$ via an embedding-based projection of the input prompt and system output into a low-dimensional space (see $\S$ \ref{sec:experiments}).
 We use $W = (X, V)$ to denote the tuple of rater and content. $C$ is an indicator of rating completion ($C=1$ if the rater provides a rating, $C=0$ otherwise).
 For example, a rater can fail to provide a rating if they (i) are excluded on the basis of failed attention checks, or (ii) abandon the rating task mid-way (i.e., self-attrition).
 Let $Y$ denote the rating a rater \textit{would} assign if they completed the task ($C=1$), which may be ordinal (e.g., Likert 1–5), interval (e.g., 1–100), or binary (e.g., Yes/No).
 Finally, $\hat{Y}$ is the rating returned by an LLM-as-a-judge with persona prompting.

-\begin{example} Suppose we want to measure the ``factual consistency'' of medical visit summarization model outputs.
-Here, $X$ captures raters' expertise (medical student vs. physician) and $V$ includes the full visit notes and corresponding summary.
-Rating completion ($C$) denotes whether the rater successfully provides a rating when prompted, and $Y$ is the human's ``factual consistency'' rating (e.g., on a binary scale).
-Finally, $\hat{Y}$ denotes GPT-4's predicted rating.\looseness=-1 \end{example}
+\textit{Example.} Suppose we want to measure the perceived ``safety'' of a conversational AI system's response. $X$ captures rater demographics (e.g., age, race, education) and $V$ includes the user query and system response.
+Rating completion ($C$) denotes whether the rater provides a rating or opts out, and $Y$ is the human's ``safety'' rating (e.g., on a 1--4 scale). $\hat{Y}$ denotes GPT-5's predicted rating.\looseness=-1

-\textbf{Evaluation Sampling Bias.} To model evaluation sampling bias, we assume there are two \textit{full-data} distributions over tuples $Z$: a source distribution $P_s$ and a target distribution $P_t$. \textit{Covariate shift} arises when the marginal distribution of rater and content characteristics differs across source and target—i.e., $P_s(W) \neq P_t(W)$.
-For example, the source distribution may consist of urban clinic summaries rated by medical students, while the target distribution consists of rural clinic summaries rated by physicians. \textit{Selection bias} arises when rating completion depends on rater and/or content characteristics --- i.e., $C \not\independent W$.
-In our running example, this can arise if less experienced medical students are less likely to complete complex summaries than physicians.
+\textbf{Evaluation Sampling Bias.} To model evaluation sampling bias, we assume there are two \textit{full-data} distributions over tuples $Z$: a source distribution $P_s$ and a target distribution $P_t$. \textit{Covariate shift} arises when the marginal distribution of rater and content characteristics differs across source and target distributions.
+For instance, the source distribution may consist of crowdworkers recruited via MTurk---who tend to skew younger and more educated than the general population \citep{levay2016demographic}---while the target distribution might reflect the demographic composition of a specific deployment context (e.g., users of a healthcare chatbot, who happen to skew older and female). \textit{Selection bias} arises when rating completion depends on rater and/or content characteristics --- i.e., $C \not\independent W$.
+In our running example, this can arise if crowdworkers are more likely to opt out of rating highly sensitive content.
 While our framework is explicitly designed to handle selection bias, existing frameworks \citep{angelopoulos2023ppipp, ji2025predictions} assume that data are missing completely at random (MCAR) --- i.e., $C \independent W$.
-We show empirically that violations of this assumption lead to severe degradation in quality estimates (see $\S$ \ref{sec:experiments}).\looseness=-1
+We show empirically that violations of this assumption lead to severe miscoverage in system quality estimates (see $\S$ \ref{sec:experiments}).\looseness=-1

 While we relax this MCAR assumption, we rely on several additional assumptions (\textit{also} required by existing frameworks).
 For instance, we assume no \textit{concept drift}, i.e., that $P_s(Y|W) = P_t(Y|W)$.
 This requires that the rater and content characteristics are sufficiently rich as to describe ratings across both populations.
 We elaborate on this and other standard causal assumptions required by our framework in Appendix~\ref{app:theory}.
 Relaxing these assumptions remains a fruitful direction for future work.\looseness=-1